-China's flag to rise over Hong Kong as city marks 20 years of Chinese rule
+China's Xi swears in Hong Kong leader as city marks 20 years of Chinese rule

 - Xi Jinping is making his first visit to Hong Kong since taking power in 2013

-- He'll attend a flag-raising ceremony Saturday to mark 20 years since the handover
+- The city is marking 20 years since the handover from British to Chinese rule

-Hong Kong (CNN)The red and yellow standard of the People's Republic of China is set to rise over Hong Kong Saturday as the city marks two decades of Chinese rule.
+Hong Kong (CNN)Hong Kong's new leader has called for unity to heal the city's divided society after she was sworn-in by Chinese President Xi Jinping Saturday, as the former British colony marks two decades of Chinese rule.

-China's President Xi Jinping is due to attendance a formal ceremony next to Victoria Harbor amid heavy police presence to deter any protesters intent on disrupting proceedings.
+Carrie Lam, the city's first female Chief Executive, was inaugurated by Xi in a formal ceremony at a harbor-front venue amid heavy police presence to deter any protesters intent on disrupting proceedings.
+Hours earlier, police scuffled with protesters attempting to reach the official events.

+Lam said she recognized the political and economic challenges facing Hong Kong but added that the city's problems cannot be solved overnight.

 It's Xi's first visit to the city since he took power in Beijing in 2013, and comes amid fears by some Hong Kongers of increasing Chinese encroachment on their freedoms.